lrq3000/PolyCal/README.md

 permissions, and so it will be in "screenshot mode" (which was also used to prepare the app widget preview).

+Tested on Android 10 and 13 (API 33).

 ## Install

 For the moment use the APK in the GitHub Releases.